Person

 Summary

-Julie Hazel Campbell is Director (inaugural) of the Centre for Research in Vascular Biology at the University of Queensland, Director of the Wesley Research Institute, and Senior Principal Research Fellow of the National Health and Medical Research Council.
+Julie Campbell is Director (inaugural) of the Centre for Research in Vascular Biology at the University of Queensland, Director of the Wesley Research Institute, and Senior Principal Research Fellow of the National Health and Medical Research Council.
 She has also been a member of many boards and associations, including the Council of the Queensland Institute of Medical Research.
-Julie Campbell has won worldwide acclaim for her ground-breaking research into the development of blood vessels naturally within a patient.
+Campbell has won worldwide acclaim for her ground-breaking research into the development of blood vessels naturally within a patient.
 This 'Grow Your Own Arteries' technique is helping patients survive coronary heart disease, renal failure and other life-threatening conditions.

 Details